It’s Easy to Panic. Don’t.

-Found in the garden:
+Found in the Garden:

-Live termites found scurrying through mulch, leaf litter, in a load of firewood, etc, are not in a situation where they are able to be baited.
+Live termites found scurrying through the mulch, leaf litter, in a load of firewood, etc, are not in a situation where they are able to be baited.
 Plenty of people have placed bait in mulch where they saw termites —but it doesn’t work.
 Probably because the termites could not secure the bait from ants or, they didn’t have secure tunnel access.
 The best procedure is to place multiple TermiTraps in the area and wait for them to access the Traps in their usual way.

 These items are made of solid wood and therefore the termites may well be Coptos or Schedos.
 They could also be one of the not-so-serious termites covered above.
 We recommend getting them identified; they won’t eat much in the few days or hours it takes.
-Photos not only of the soldiers but also of the mud on the fence, wall or timber can be a useful to us to aid in identification.
+Photos not only of the soldiers but also of the mud on the fence, wall or timber can be useful to us to aid in identification.
 We can then advise the best treatment method.